santoshkumawat/santoshkumawat/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Santosh and I'm a Software Engineer, from Mandsaur M. P.</h2>

 ###